rteammco/super-resolution/instructions/known_issues.md

 #### Linux

 Probably need to download and install the latest version again.
-Sorry :(
+Sorry :( You can re-install OpenCV the same way as you originally installed it.
+Follow the same instructions with the latest version.